skyflowapi/skyflow-node/README.md

 For retrieving using tokens, use the detokenize(records) method.
-The records parameter takes a dictionary that contains records to be fetched as shown below.
+The records parameter takes an object that contains records to be fetched as shown below.